Air University Press, Maxwell AFB, AL

 Air University General Order No. 54, 28 September 1953, brought AU Press into being to support the mission of AU.
 The press was chartered to publish significant contributions of research and scholarship in the Air University, the USAF, and other sources... [and] to enhance the academic prestige and support the accreditation of the Air University.

 Our products include the Air & Space Power Journal, the flagship professional publication of the US Air Force.
-The English edition is published electronically every other month, and the Spanish (since 1947), Chinese (since 2007), and Africa-Francophonie (in French and English, since 2005) editions are published quarterly in print and electronic versions.
+The English, Spanish (since 1947), Chinese (since 2007), and Africa-Francophonie (in French and English, since 2005) editions are published quarterly in print and electronic versions.
 We also produce the Strategic Studies Quarterly, a forum for strategic-level discussions by military, government, and academic professionals about national and international security policies and evolving defense strategies.

 In 1997 the press placed its first publications online.
 On 3 January 2003 the press launched a redesigned website in celebration of its 50th year.
 In its first half century, the press distributed approximately 500,000 publications.
 Just in the last 10 years, the press distributed over 600,000 books by capitalizing on new technologies to help war fighters understand air and space power.
 As the new millennium progresses, our project editors, copy editors, illustrators, marketing specialists, and typesetters will continue striving to meet the research, curriculum, and scholarly needs of Air University's schools and faculty members.
 Our future goals include further developing the electronic publishing process, streamlining the publication and distribution of books, journals, and research papers.